PandaBoi/NNFL_assignments/README.md

 # NNFL_assignments
-My solutions for the assignments in NNFL
+My solutions for the assignments in Neural Networks and Fuzzy Logic.(BITS F312)